2004–05 NHL lockout: North America

 There were two attempts to form alternative professional leagues in North America during the lockout, but both failed.
 A revival of the World Hockey Association had been planned since 2002 and was to start play shortly after the lockout was expected to begin.
-Despite having former WHA star Bobby Hull as commissioner, however, the league never got off the ground.
+Despite having former WHA star Bobby Hull as commissioner, the league never got off the ground.
 A lack of stable financing undermined plans to sign both locked-out players and top prospects such as Sidney Crosby.

 Another league, the Original Stars Hockey League (OSHL), was established in Canada and expected to play four-on-four games between six teams (ostensibly representing the Original Six cities) in various Canadian cities until the lockout was settled.
 More than 100 players purportedly signed up to play in the OSHL.
 The league debuted on September 17, 2004 in Barrie, Ontario, Canada.
 In the inaugural game, "Toronto" defeated "Detroit" 16–13.
 The next and last game was played in Brampton, Ontario with "Boston" defeating "Montreal" 14–11.
 Jerseys worn by players were based on Original Six (Boston, Chicago, Detroit, Montreal, New York, Toronto), but all had the words "OSHL" in white, three stars patches on the shoulders instead of team logos or cities.
 However, escalating salary demands by players quickly bankrupted the league.
 Shortly after its first two games, OSHL president Randy Gumbley announced that the league had received firm commitments from only twenty players, and the league soon folded.

-NHL players looking for a place to play clearly preferred stable, established European clubs to upstart leagues that have since been derisively dubbed as "fly-by-night" operations by their critics.
+NHL players looking for a place to play clearly preferred stable, established European clubs to upstart leagues that were derisively dubbed as "fly-by-night" operations by their critics.
 A small number of players played for established minor league teams near their families and homes, while others chose to repay the league which gave them a start by returning.